11 Tips for Surfing Safely

 • Does this person have a 1st aid and CPR training?

-• Does this person know the specific surf spots and region you are going to surf at?
+• Does this person know the specific surf spots and regions you are going to surf at?

-The more this person meets these criteria, the more he or she is qualified to introduce you to surfing.
+The more this person meets these criteria, the more they are qualified to introduce you to surfing.

 1. Is this surf spot for me?